lightaprs/LightAPRS-W-1.0/README.md

 # LightAPRS WSPR Tracker

-LightAPRS-W is an affordable, smallest, lightest, powerful and open source APRS tracker with WSPR.
+LightAPRS-W 1.0 is an affordable, smallest, lightest, powerful and open source APRS tracker with WSPR.
 It makes tracking pico balloons simple and easy.
 It is able to report location, altitude, temperature and pressure to the internet ([APRS-IS](http://status.aprs2.net)) or direct to an amateur radio once a minute with a solar panel/supercapacitors or just 4xAAA batteries.
 Because LightAPRS-W is open source you can add your own custom sensors via I2C/SPI pins.

-LightAPRS-W is available on http://shop.qrp-labs.com/aprs/lightaprs-w for order.
+LightAPRS-W 1.0 is available on http://shop.qrp-labs.com/aprs/lightaprs-w for order.
 If you don't need WSPR, than check out APRS only tracker [LightAPRS](https://github.com/lightaprs/LightAPRS-1.0) or LoRa/LoRaWAN only tracker [LightTracker](https://github.com/lightaprs/LightTracker-1.0).

+**IMPORTANT:** Do not forget to check out new LightAPRS-W 2.0 Tracker: https://github.com/lightaprs/LightAPRS-W-2.0

 <img src="images/lightaprs-w-pinout.jpeg" width="600">

-**Important :** LightAPRS-W uses the amateur 2 meter (VHF) and 10m+ (HF) radio band which requires an amateur radio license to operate.
+**Important :** LightAPRS-W 1.0 uses the amateur 2 meter (VHF) and 10m+ (HF) radio band which requires an amateur radio license to operate.

 ## Basic Features